Inexpensive Preschool Supplies

 2 cups water

-1/ 4 cup joy dishwashing soap
+1/ 4 cup joy dish washing soap

 2 tablespoons corn syrup